top of page

 Selective Buying Habits

-Skepticism Toward Institutions
+Scepticism Toward Institutions

-Trust in organizations is relatively low in Japan, making it difficult for new brands to establish trust.
+Trust in organisations is relatively low in Japan, making it difficult for new brands to establish trust.
 Japanese consumers often rely on peer recommendations, reviews, and testimonials.
 Brands must build credibility through consistent quality, excellent customer service, and transparent communication.
 Adding official certifications can also enhance trust.

 Strategies for Brand Growth in Japan